reederickson/VBA-Second-Attempt/README.md

 # VBA-Second-Attempt
 My excel file was too large to upload, even in a compressed form.
 Here is my second attempt at the code:
 -side note, I got the correct results!
 After spending hours on stack overflow and rewatching the lecture, I found it was easier to restart my code from scratch rather than edit what I had previously attempted.
 The overall code looks a lot prettier and best yet, actually runs.
+That being said, for some reason the code came out all funky when i copy and pasted it here; i have attatched a screenshot with the correct formatting (indentations etc)

 Sub tickerloop()